 When can I browse the books again?

-From 7 September we will reopen all libraries, with reduced opening hours and social distancing in place.
+From week beginning 7 September we will re-open all libraries for browsing with social distancing in place.

 Government guidelines require us to implement a number of new health and safety practices in our libraries and cafes.
 Here are some of the changes we have made to keep you and our staff safe now and when we re-open fully.